BLaingb/team-management/README.md

 # Instawork's Team Management
 This project is done as part of Instawork's recruitment process.
 While the requirements specify an app with 3 pages (view team members, add team member, edit team member), I took some liberty around the requirements to get a more realistic use case (eg. When adding a team member, they'd need a way to sign up and access the app).
 The assumptions made are [listed below](#assumptions-made), along with a short description on why they were made and how they were accounted for.

 Want to skip to the fun part?
-[Visit the deployed project.](https://instawork.laing.mx)
+[Visit the deployed project.](https://team-management.laing.mx)

 ## Deployment
 The project is deployed the following way:
-- Backend is hosted on a VPS, managed with [Coolify](https://coolify.io) for automated deployments, SSL Cert management, and general ease of deployment.
+Backend and Frontend are deployed as separate apps, hosted on a VPS, managed with [Coolify](https://coolify.io) for automated deployments, SSL Cert management, and general ease of deployment.
-- Frontend is currently deployed on Vercel, for ease of deployment.
-I'm seeing some issues running vite on vercel (hadn't done that before), so I'm working on moving it to the coolify server

 ## Stack